School Counseling FAQ

 All students are expected to take the Spring Core Internship course.
 However, there is also a fall semester of internship available (called the Extended Internship) to assist students who need to spread out their hours over more than one semester.
 Some students in the program have used the Extended Internship option in order to successfully complete the Internship experience while continuing full-time employment as a teacher (or other professional).
 In this case, students could take a total of six (6) credits of internship, averaging 14 hours per week over 30 weeks of supervised internship.

 Through the College of Education and Human Services, Millersville University professional educator programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The school counseling program is designed in accordance with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) guidelines.
 Thus, curriculum standards, educational pillars, field placement hours, etc. meet or exceed CACREP guidelines, though the program is not CACREP accredited.
 Our program has been designed in a way that provides both flexibility and rigor, and we have found that this flexibility is sometimes sacrificed in programs driven only by accreditation standards.
-For example, students sometimes complete a 36 credit, 48 credit, or 60 credit Master’s Degree with varying degrees of
+For example, students sometimes complete a 36 credit, 48 credit, or 60 credit Master’s Degree with varying degrees of field work hours and supervision depending on unique needs.
+Our program design allows the rigor of the accreditation standards to be combined with the unique needs of different groups of students.

 Yes.
 Current PA State law provides requirements and guidance for students who foresee licensure as a professional counselor as a career goal (http://www.pacode.com/secure/data/049/chapter49/chap49toc.html).
 Students interested in this opportunity need to be particularly aware of the nine (9) educational pillars outlined in 49.2.
 Students interested in this path should work in consultation with program advisors to craft an educational path which meets these requirements.
 Students seeking licensure need a minimum of 48 credits in the Master’s Degree and a total of 60 graduate credits.